 The St. Mark parish chose RMA to develop a master plan & new social hall schematic plan.
 The master plan process involved multiple public meetings, coordination with the local jurisdiction, and a review process with the Seattle Archdiocese.
-A three phase plan was developed to include a new social hall, gymnasium and additional K-8 facilities.
-The existing site was bisected by a public street, so a central plaza was designed in order to have cohesion between the two parts as well as provide traffic calming.
+A three- phase plan was developed to include a new social hall, gymnasium and additional K-8 school facilities.
+The existing site was bisected by a public street, so a central plaza was designed in order to have cohesion between the two parts as well as providing traffic calming.
 The plaza is placed so as to border the three primary structures of the parish, namely the church, social hall, and school.
 The existing church, designed by Leo Daly in 1973, is a well liked part of the parish which was taken into consideration when designing the new social hall.
 In an effort to not diminish the building’s striking form, it was decided to use similar vertical masses and continue the established horizontal elements of the lower portion of the church.
 As a result the addition becomes an extension of the existing facility without distracting from the tall hexagon spire of the sanctuary.